Maadajibao/project-3-sink-a-ship/README.md

 Sink A Ship is a battleship game playid in Python terminal.
 It runs with the Code Institute mock terminal on Heroku.

-The user will win if they manages to find all the computers battleships, this has to be done before the computer finds theirs.
+The user will win if they manage to find all the computers battleships, this has to be done before the computer finds theirs.

 [Here is the live version](https://sink-a-ship-283abb4062a9.herokuapp.com/)